Hugh Johnson (wine writer)

 Hugh Eric Allan Johnson (born 10 March 1939, in London) is an English journalist, author, editor, and expert on wine.
 He is considered the world's best-selling wine writer.
 A wine he tasted in 1964, a 1540 Steinwein from the German vineyard Würzburger Stein, is considered one of the oldest to have ever been tasted.

-He is also a keen gardener, who has written books and columns on gardening for many years.
+He is a keen gardener, and has written books and columns on gardening for many years.

 Early life

-He was born the son of Guy F. Johnson CBE and Grace Kittel, educated at Rugby School and read English at King's College, Cambridge.
+He was born the son of Grace (Enid) Kittel and Guy F. Johnson CBE.
+He was educated at Rugby School and studied English at King's College, Cambridge.

 Career

 Johnson became a member of the Cambridge University Wine and Food Society while an undergraduate in the 1950s.
 On describing his introduction to wine-tasting Johnson has recalled: